-Anti-Virus
+Anti - Virus

 Fox Wood School's networked machines and laptops use Symantec endpoint anti-virus protection.
-Our ICT Support Company (UTL) regularly check the network integrity in order to ensure that the network remains virus free.
+The TA 4 for ICT and UTL regularly check the network integrity in order to ensure that the network remains virus free.
 Securus Education detects inappropriate content as soon as it appears on screen, whether it has been typed or received by the user.
 A screen capture is taken of every incident, showing what was displayed at the time, who was involved and when the incident took place.
 In order to reduce the risk of a virus infiltrating a school computer the following protocols should be observed by all staff.

 Staff transferring files into school systems via USB pen drives or disks from home users should always run the anti -virus software prior to opening files onto school systems.
-If in doubt SLT or ICT Support should be consulted prior to opening files
+If in doubt the Computing co-ordinator or the TA for ICT should be consulted prior to opening files